Lightning Web Components (LWC) Best Practice

 Check out our post to learn 20 Tips for Lightning Web Components (LWC) in Salesforce.

-12. Lazy loading in LWC
+12. Performance Optimization: Lazy loading in LWC

 Lazy loading helps you to load the data only when it is required.
 Infinite scrolling (enable-infinite-loading) enables you to load a subset of data and then load more data when users scroll to the end of the table.